Santa's Grumpy Elf shares a little secret

 H0H 0H0.
 (HO HO HO!)

 Ok, ok, Santa Claus does have other places around the world.
 I'll tell you about them too.
 (Why do I suddenly feel a bit like his travel agent?)
 He does visit them every year (kind of like having summer homes -- does he think he's Brad Pitt or something?)
 But I like staying at the North Pole.
-I'm nice and grumpy right here, thank you!
+I'm nice and grumpy right here, thank you very much!

 Many years ago, Santa Claus built a Christmas House (Julehuset) right next to the town square in Drøbak.